awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-inspectorv2-filter-mapfilter.md

 # AWS::InspectorV2::Filter MapFilter<a name="aws-properties-inspectorv2-filter-mapfilter"></a>

-The details of a map filter\.
+An object that describes details of a map filter\.

 ## Syntax<a name="aws-properties-inspectorv2-filter-mapfilter-syntax"></a>